How I Design Websites for Bend, OR Businesses That Plan to Be Around for 10+ Years

 A website designed for long-term use supports those values.

-It becomes a steady presence — not something that constantly demands attention.
+It becomes a steady presence — not something that constantly demands attention or reinvention.

 When a website is built with longevity in mind, business owners often notice: